Pam Sherman, A Personal Trainer’s Journey

 to start, and roll back and stand up.
 Do five to 10 reps.

-Be sure to pay close attention to your form; keep your hands under your shoulders and knees under your hips, extend your opposite arm and leg, hold, and breathe.
+Be sure to pay close attention to your form; keep your hands under your shoulders and knees under your hips, extend your opposite arm and leg, and hold, and breathe.
 Return to center and repeat.
 You can make this harder by adding hand weights once you are stronger.
-Do six to 10 reps on each side..
+Do six to 10 reps on each side.

 Photos By JAMES PATRICK Follow (@jpatrickphoto)